Car brand reviews

 Article 20 of 26

 Skoda is the VW Group's popular budget brand.
 Should you consider a Skoda car?
 Find out from our expert Skoda overview.

 Based in the Czech Republic, Skoda was once regarded as the lame duck of European brands.
-It has built up its reputation by offering solidly practical family cars at prices that have traditionally undercut its main rivals.
+But it has built up its reputation by offering solidly practical family cars at prices that have traditionally undercut its main rivals.

-To see how all the Skoda cars we've tested, head straight to our Skoda reviews.
+To see our verdict on all the Skoda cars we've tested, head straight to our Skoda reviews.